Make-School-Courses/DS-2.2-Deep-Learning/ReadMe.md

 By the end of the course the students will be able to

-1. Identify a prediction problem and choose the appropriate regression model
+1. Know what is neural net and deep learning model
-1. Identify a classification problem and choose the appropriate  classifier
+1. How they can use deep learning model for prediction or classification problems
-1. Evaluate either a regression model or a classifier
+1. Use MLP, CNN and LSTM problems based on the needs
-1. Cluster un-label dataset to groups
+1. Shape data to use appropriate deep learning model
-1. Compare different models and choose the best model while tune the model hyper-parameters
+1. How can tune deep learning hyper-parameters